ClementNerma/NightOS/docs/features/permissions.md

 # Permissions

-_Permissions_ allow users to finely control what applications can access.
+_Permissions_ allow users to finely control what applications can access, and administrators to finely control what other users can do.

 ## How permissions work